 The most important step in preventing acute periostitis is to control any conditions that increase your risk of developing this disease.
 This includes:

 - controlling your blood sugar if you have diabetes

 - quitting smoking if you regularly use tobacco

 - losing weight

 - making dietary changes to control blood pressure and cholesterol levels

 If your doctor has told you that you’re at an increased risk of infection, take precautions to avoid cuts, scrapes, and exposure to people who have infectious diseases.
-You may have a higher risk for infection is you have a condition that has weakened your immune system
+You may have a higher risk for infection if you have a condition that has weakened your immune system.

 Pain in your legs, back, or arms may be due to a serious but treatable condition.
 Don’t ignore the pain.
 See your doctor and follow their advice.
 Periostitis isn’t always preventable, but you can reduce your risk.